Welcome to the Counseling

 intolerance?
 Are you being a good ally to members of the LGBTQ

-a daily basis can quickly become emotionally taxing.
-Resources
+of intolerance on a daily basis can quickly become emotionally taxing.

-through the Horizons program for awareness of LGBT issues.
+the Horizons program for awareness of LGBT issues.
+Please

 About the Counseling Center Staff

-professional services designed to assist students in their career,
+services designed to assist students in their personal,